oracle/weblogic-kubernetes-operator/docs/domains/Domain.md

 ### Admin Server

+AdminServer represents the operator configuration for the admin server.
 | Name | Type | Description |
 | --- | --- | --- |
 | adminService | [Admin Service](#admin-service) | Configures which of the admin server's WebLogic admin channels should be exposed outside the Kubernetes cluster via a node port service. |